 Universal Annual Passes

-There are a LOT more Universal Annual Pass options for both Florida and non-Florida residents.
+There are more Universal Annual Pass options for both Florida and non-Florida residents when compared to Disney, especially because they break things down into 2-park and 3-park options.
+Let’s go through it.

 Pricing

-Universal Studios Orlando’s offers four pricing tiers of annual passes for BOTH Florida residents AND non-Florida residents.
+Universal Orlando offers four pricing tiers of annual passes for BOTH Florida residents AND non-Florida residents.
 In addition, Universal lets guests decide whether to purchase passes with access to 2 or 3 Universal Parks.
-That means that each category has EIGHT different passes for choose from.

 Both Florida and non-Florida residents can choose between passes that grant access to 2 parks, including Islands of Adventure and Universal Studios Florida, or 3 parks, which adds Volcano Bay.